Slavic speakers in Ottoman Macedonia: National antagonisms

-During the Greek War of Independence two revolts erupted in southern Macedonia with considerable peasant support.
-In 1821 an insurrection under the leadership of monks of Mount Athos had limited success and only two groups of villages from the Chalkidiki peninsula were involved in it.
-The insurrection of Naousa, Imathia the next year, led by local notables and warlords, was joined by ca 2,000 Greek- and Slav-speakers from the surrounding villages.
-Both uprisings were characterized by the absence of concrete planning and demands from the revolutionaries, other than a desire for freedom and putting an end to Muslim rule, and were suppressed in a short time.
+During the Greek War of Independence the insurrection of Naousa in 1822, led by local notables and warlords like Angelis Gatsos, was joined by ca 2,000 Greek- and Slav-speakers from the surrounding villages.
 A considerable number of Slavs from Macedonia, amounting to a few hundreds, continued fighting, imbued with religious sentiment, in southern Greece as professional soldiers and settled in the independent kingdom of Greece, where they were given land.
 Their descendants were called "Bulgarians" or "Thracian-Macedonians," and were considered Bulgarian-speaking Orthodox Christian co-nationals on a par with Greek-speaking Greeks, as they perceived themselves.